extrange/personal-blog/docs/blog/posts/2022-07-10-win11-vm-gpu-passthrough.md

     sudo dnf install samba samba-common
     ```

-2. Set the correct SELinux contexts for the directories you wish to share (in this example `/mnt/storage`):
+2. Set the correct SELinux contexts/[booleans] for the directories you wish to share (in this example `/mnt/storage`):

     ```bash
+    # Allow samba to share any file/directory read/write:
+    sudo setsebool -P samba_export_all_rw 1

+    # Alternatively, if you want to restrict permissions to a directory:
     sudo chcon -R -t samba_share_t /mnt/storage
     ```

     ??? warning "SSH and SELinux"

-        If you are executing the above command on your `home` directory, be careful to restore SELinux contexts for the `.ssh` directory:
+        If you are executing the `chcon` command above on your `home` directory, be careful to restore SELinux contexts for the `.ssh` directory:

         ```bash
         sudo restorecon -r .ssh